Chart Color Schemes

 AreaSearch assessment positions Ormeau (East) - Stapylton ahead of most Australian regions for employment performance

-Ormeau (East) - Stapylton has a diverse workforce with both white and blue collar jobs.
-The construction sector is prominent, with an unemployment rate of 3.3% as of June 2025.
+Ormeau East - Stapylton has a balanced workforce with white and blue collar jobs.
+The construction sector is prominent, with an unemployment rate of 3.3% and estimated employment growth of 2.1% in the past year as of June 2025.

 Frequently Asked Questions - Employment